 If you have a job, keep working, do the best job you can and put on a cheerful face for your colleagues.

 Enjoy your hobbies and private times.
-Now you have the time to read, do all those things you kept putting off.
+Maybe you now you have the time to read, do all those things you kept putting off.

 Keep busy, help neighbours, volunteer for charity shops or hospital shops.
 Go into schools and help children with reading.